touying-typ/touying/src/configs.typ

 /// The common configurations of the slides.
 ///
-/// - handout (bool): Whether to enable the handout mode.
+/// - `handout` (bool): Whether to enable the handout mode.
 It retains only the last subslide of each slide in handout mode.
+The default value is `false`.
 ///
-/// - cover (function): The function to cover content.
-The default value is `hide` function.
-///
-/// - slide-level (int): The level of the slides.
+/// - `slide-level` (int): The level of the slides.
 The default value is `2`, which means the level 1 and 2 headings will be treated as slides.
 ///
-/// - slide-fn (function): The function to create a new slide.
+/// - `slide-fn` (function): The function to create a new slide.
 ///
-/// - new-section-slide (function): The function to create a new slide for a new section.
+/// - `new-section-slide` (function): The function to create a new slide for a new section.
 The default value is `none`.
 ///
-/// - new-subsection-slide (function): The function to create a new slide for a new subsection.
+/// - `new-subsection-slide` (function): The function to create a new slide for a new subsection.
 The default value is `none`.
 ///
-/// - new-subsubsection-slide (function): The function to create a new slide for a new subsubsection.
+/// - `new-subsubsection-slide` (function): The function to create a new slide for a new subsubsection.
 The default value is `none`.
 ///
-/// - new-subsubsubsection-slide (function): The function to create a new slide for a new subsubsubsection.
+/// - `new-subsubsubsection-slide` (function): The function to create a new slide for a new subsubsubsection.
 The default value is `none`.
 ///
-/// - datetime-format (string): The format of the datetime.
+/// - `datetime-format` (auto, string): The format of the datetime.
+The default value is `auto`.
 ///
-/// - appendix (bool): Is touying in the appendix mode.
+/// - `appendix` (bool): Is touying in the appendix mode.
 The last-slide-counter will be frozen in the appendix mode.
 The default value is `false`.
 ///
-/// - freeze-slide-counter (bool): Whether to freeze the slide counter.
+/// - `freeze-slide-counter` (bool): Whether to freeze the slide counter.
 The default value is `false`.
 ///
-/// - zero-margin-header (bool): Whether to show the full header (with negative padding).
+/// - `zero-margin-header` (bool): Whether to show the full header (with negative padding).
 The default value is `true`.
 ///
-/// - zero-margin-footer (bool): Whether to show the full footer (with negative padding).
+/// - `zero-margin-footer` (bool): Whether to show the full footer (with negative padding).
 The default value is `true`.
 ///
-/// - auto-offset-for-heading (bool): Whether to add an offset relative to slide-level for headings.
+/// - `auto-offset-for-heading` (bool): Whether to add an offset relative to slide-level for headings.
 The default value is `true`.
 ///
-/// - enable-pdfpc (bool): Whether to add `<pdfpc-file>` label for querying.
+/// - `enable-pdfpc` (bool): Whether to add `<pdfpc-file>` label for querying.
+The default value is `true`.
 ///
 ///   You can export the .pdfpc file directly using: `typst query --root . ./example.typ --field value --one "<pdfpc-file>" > ./example.pdfpc`
 ///
+/// - `enable-mark-warning` (bool): Whether to enable the mark warning.
+The default value is `true`.
+///
+/// - `reset-page-counter-to-slide-counter` (bool): Whether to reset the page counter to the slide counter.
+The default value is `true`.
+///
 /// ------------------------------------------------------------
 /// The following configurations are some black magics for better slides writing,
 /// maybe will be deprecated in the future.
 /// ------------------------------------------------------------
 ///
-/// - show-notes-on-second-screen (none, alignment): Whether to show the speaker notes on the second screen.
+/// - `show-notes-on-second-screen` (none, alignment): Whether to show the speaker notes on the second screen.
+The default value is `none`.
 ///
-///   Currently, the alignment can be `none` and `right`.
+///   Currently, the alignment can be `none`, `bottom` and `right`.
 ///
-/// - horizontal-line-to-pagebreak (bool): Whether to convert horizontal lines to page breaks.
+/// - `horizontal-line-to-pagebreak` (bool): Whether to convert horizontal lines to page breaks.
+The default value is `true`.
 ///
 ///   You can use markdown-like syntax `---` to divide slides.
 ///
-/// - reset-footnote-number-per-slide (bool): Whether to reset the footnote number per slide.
+/// - `reset-footnote-number-per-slide` (bool): Whether to reset the footnote number per slide.
+The default value is `true`.
 ///
-/// - nontight-list-enum-and-terms (bool): Whether to make `tight` argument always be `false` for list, enum, and terms.
+/// - `nontight-list-enum-and-terms` (bool): Whether to make `tight` argument always be `false` for list, enum, and terms.
 The default value is `true`.
 ///
-/// - align-list-marker-with-baseline (bool): Whether to align the list marker with the baseline.
+/// - `align-list-marker-with-baseline` (bool): Whether to align the list marker with the baseline.
 The default value is `false`.
 ///
-/// - scale-list-items (none, float): Whether to scale the list items recursively.
+/// - `scale-list-items` (none, float): Whether to scale the list items recursively.
+For example, `scale-list-items: 0.8` will scale the list items by 0.8.
 The default value is `none`.
+///
+/// - `enable-frozen-states-and-counters` (bool): Whether to enable the frozen states and counters.
+It is useful for equations, figures and theorems.
+The default value is `true`.
+///
+/// - `frozen-states` (array): The frozen states for the frozen states and counters.
+The default value is `()`.
+///
+/// - `default-frozen-states` (function): The default frozen states for the frozen states and counters.
+The default value is state for `ctheorems` package.
+///
+/// - `frozen-counters` (array): The frozen counters for the frozen states and counters.
+You can pass some counters like `(counter(math.equation),)`.
+The default value is `()`.
+///
+/// - `default-frozen-counters` (array): The default frozen counters for the frozen states and counters.
+The default value is `(counter(math.equation), counter(figure.where(kind: table)), counter(figure.where(kind: image))`.
+///
+/// - `label-only-on-last-subslide` (array): We only label some contents in the last subslide, which is useful for ref equations, figures, and theorems with multiple subslides.
+The default value is `(figure, math.equation)`.
+///
+/// - `preamble` (function): The function to run before each slide.
+The default value is `none`.
+///
+/// - `default-preamble` (function): The default preamble for each slide.
+The default value is a function to check the mark warning and add pdfpc file.
+///
+/// - `slide-preamble` (function): The function to run before each slide.
+The default value is `none`.
+///
+/// - `default-slide-preamble` (function): The default preamble for each slide.
+The default value is `none`.
+///
+/// - `subslide-preamble` (function): The function to run before each subslide.
+The default value is `none`.
+///
+/// - `default-subslide-preamble` (function): The default preamble for each subslide.
+The default value is `none`.
+///
+/// - `page-preamble` (function): The function to run before each page.
+The default value is `none`.
+///
+/// - `default-page-preamble` (function): The default preamble for each page.
+The default value is a function to reset the footnote number per slide and reset the page counter to the slide counter.
 #let config-common(
   handout: _default,
   slide-level: _default,